p3r7/norns.el/README.md

 #### `(norns-restart)` / `(norns-reboot)`

 `norns-restart` restarts all norns services.
-Respawns the maiden and SuperCollider REPLs.
+Respawns the matron and SuperCollider REPLs.

 `norns-reboot` performs a full OS reboot (for when things get stuck bad).